One Size Doesn't Fit All: How to Clean Your Sink the Right Way

 Try to avoid rinsing uncooked chicken in the sink.
 If you do, clean the sink before doing the dishes to prevent them from picking up bacteria.

+Stainless steel is quite a versatile material as far as sinks are concerned.
+You can find them in commercial kitchens and you can find them in Gallatin real estate listings.
 In addition to the "baking soda and vinegar" cleaning method described above, use soft abrasive kitchen cleaning products to deep clean your stainless steel sink once per week.
 Stainless steel has natural brush lines, similar to wood grain.
 When scrubbing a sink with abrasive cleaner, brush in the direction of the grain.

 Before using your cleaning product of choice, check to ensure that it's safe to use on stainless steel.
 Follow all manufacturer's instructions when using chemicals to clean a sink, as chemicals can do damage if they're not used properly.